-- The extension of state contract prices to a district when the comptroller considers it feasible.
+- The extension of state contract prices to participating local governments when the comptroller considers it feasible.

-- Solicitation of bids on items desired by a district if the solicitation is considered feasible by the comptroller and is desired by the district.
+- Solicitation of bids on items desired by local governments if the solicitation is considered feasible by the comptroller and is desired by the local government.

-- Provision of information and technical assistance to a district about the purchasing program.
+- Provision of information and technical assistance to local governments about the purchasing program.

 Local Gov't Code 271.082

-A district may participate in the purchasing program, including participation in purchases that use the reverse auction procedure, by filing with the comptroller a resolution adopted by the board requesting that the district be allowed to participate on a voluntary basis, to the extent the comptroller deems feasible, and stating that the board shall:
+A district may participate in the purchasing program, including participation in purchases that use the reverse auction procedure, by filing with the comptroller a resolution adopted by the board requesting that the district be allowed to participate on a voluntary basis, and to the extent the comptroller deems feasible, and stating that the district will:

 - Designate an official to act for the district in all matters relating to the program, including the purchase of items from the vendor under any contract, and that the board will direct the decisions of the representative;

 - Be responsible for:

-- Electronically sending purchase orders directly to vendors, or complying with procedures governing a reverse auction purchase, and electronically sending the comptroller reports on actual purchases made under this provision that provide the information and are sent at the times required by the comptroller;
+- Electronically sending purchase orders directly to vendors, or complying with procedures governing a reverse auction purchase, and electronically sending to the comptroller reports on actual purchases made under this provision that provide the information and are sent at the times required by the comptroller;

 - Be responsible for the vendor's compliance with all conditions of delivery and quality of the purchased item.